sbhenderson/sbhenderson.github.io/links.md

 - [pgloader](https://github.com/dimitri/pgloader) - great way to transfer data and handle data type changes to PostgreSQL.
 - [draw.io](https://www.drawio.com/) - nice alternative to Visio for diagramming needs.
 - [Penpot](https://penpot.app/) - handy design and mockup tool comparable to Figma and similar
+- [SourceTree](https://www.sourcetreeapp.com) - regardless of your opinion of Git UIs, sometimes, it's easier to visualize a graph than read `git log`.
+For me, you still need a grasp of the underlying commands, but it tremendously helps with getting the right arguments 99% of the time.

 ## Miscellaneous